pengfei99/ParquetDataFormat/README.md

 Below shows a benchmark on parquet write time and file size with various framework and compression type.
 The origin data is in csv format(pengfei/diffusion/data_format/Fire_Department_Calls_for_Service.csv), and it takes about 1.9GB.
-You can notice even without compression parquet requires only 1.2 GB to store the same data.
+You can notice even without compression, parquet format requires only 1.2 GB to store the same data.

 ![Parquet_compression_stats](https://raw.githubusercontent.com/pengfei99/ParquetPyArrow/main/img/parquet_compression_stats.png)